depressed-pho/cabal2pkg/README.md

 - The name of a package to retrieve from Hackage, in the form of `NAME` or `NAME`-`VERSION` (e.g. `foo-0.1.2`).
 If the version is omitted, the latest available (and non-deprecated) one will be chosen.

+If `PACKAGE-URI` is omitted, it will be inferred from the name of the package directory and assumed to be available in Hackage.

 The `init` subcommand can additionally take the following options: